-It was a great way to prepare her mentally for what we about to do.
+It was a great way to prepare her mentally for what we were about to do.
 No one likes negative surprises.
 Your child is no exception.
-So, what would you expect to happen if suddenly you discovered your beloved routine was being ignored and instead you had to sit still for 5 hours.
+So, what would you expect to happen if suddenly you discovered your beloved routine was being ignored and instead you had to sit still for 5 hours?
 I would be ticked, too!

 Soon after we started talking about each item on the list, not so surprisingly, but still amazingly, our daughter’s games started to incorporate her perceptions of travel.
 This gave us invaluable insights into what worried her.
 It also gave us the chance to build positive excitement for the event.